MicrosoftDocs/sdk-api/sdk-api-src/content/msclus/ne-msclus-cluster_property_type.md

 <b>Windows Server 2008 R2 and Windows Server 2008:  </b>This enumeration value is not supported in any version of Windows Server, and was removed in Windows Server 2012 R2.

-#### - CLUSPROP_TYPE_DISK_PRIV_PROPERTIES

-Describes the private properties of a disk resource.

-<b>Windows Server 2008 R2 and Windows Server 2008:  </b>This enumeration value is not supported in any version of Windows Server, and was removed in Windows Server 2012 R2.

-#### - CLUSPROP_TYPE_DISK_SP_ID

-Describes the storage pool identifier of a disk resource.

-<b>Windows Server 2008 R2 and Windows Server 2008:  </b>This enumeration value is not supported in any version of Windows Server, and was removed in Windows Server 2012 R2.

 #### - CLUSPROP_TYPE_DISK_VALUES

 Describes the values of a disk resource.